ClickCease

 However, if a third party (a person or company other than your employer) caused your injuries, then you may be able to file a personal injury lawsuit against that party.
 The damages available in a civil claim can provide far more than workers’ comp benefits.
 Therefore, you may be able to file both third-party and workers’ comp claims.

 If you or a loved one suffered a catastrophic injury at a construction site in Washington, DC, then contact a construction accident attorney from our law firm today.
-Our attorneys can help you with the workers’ compensation claim, lawyer will examine your case, and determine whether a third party can be held responsible for your accident.
+Our attorneys can help you with the workers’ compensation claim, examine your case, and determine whether a third party can be held responsible for your construction accident injuries.

 5 stars Personal Injury Lawyer Sal Zambri